grandcircusco/cheatsheets/csharp/angular_vs_start.md

   >
 </li>
 ```
-(Save the first one so you don't need to have to remember how to format this code)
+(Keep the first one so you don't need to have to remember how to format this HTML)

+**Save the file**